atyho/IFC-Data-Science-in-Central-Banking/README.md

 ## Usage:
 > The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
 This would also be a good place to include screenshots of your project in action.

-## Credits:
-Include a section for credits in order to highlight and link to the authors of your project.

 ## License for Code:
 The code is licensed under a MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.